fbpx

 There’s real merit to the integration of crib, baby monitor, and white noise

-Jon and Andrew found the integration of the three key elements of the modern baby’s sleep setup — a safe crib, white noise, and monitoring — together in one package to be really nice.
+Mark and Marian found the integration of the three key elements of the modern baby’s sleep setup — a safe crib, white noise, and monitoring — together in one package to be really nice.
 No need for three separate systems.
-But, the big caveat here is “… when they all worked”

 Versatility, longevity & aesthetics

-One of the things Andrew and Jon appreciated most about the Cradlewise was just how long its lifespan is.
-As you’re about to discover as a parent, many of the things we buy as parents just don’t have a useful lifespan that’s comparatively that long—sometimes it feels like you’re using that cute onesie you got at your baby shower for a few weeks before its too small on your ‘little one’.
-This is also a downside of Snoo for bigger babies (Gordy outgrew the Snoo at 4 months, vs the 6 months it’s advertised for.
+The lifespan of the Cradlewise is a huge plus.
+Many of the things we buy as parents just don’t have a useful lifespan that’s comparatively that long—sometimes it feels like you’re using that cute onesie you got at your baby shower for a few weeks before it’s too small on your ‘little one’.
+This is also a downside of Snoo.

 Finally, this is undeniably a good-looking piece of baby gear.
 It’s right at home in the modern nursery (and parents’ room at first).